Mousumiparida123456/MEDILINK/README.md

+"Imagine it's 11:30 PM.
+A patient's child suddenly develops a high fever.
+The doctor prescribes an emergency medicine, but after visiting three pharmacies, none have it.
+Every minute matters.
+Our platform solves this by showing which nearby pharmacy has the medicine in stock before the patient leaves home."😂

+"Google Maps tells you where a place is.

+Swiggy tells you which restaurant has food.

+MediFind tells you exactly where your medicine is available."

+Search Medicine

+Problem:
+"I don't know which pharmacy has it."

+Solution:
+Search once.

+Nearby Pharmacy

+Problem:
+"I don't know which shop is nearest."

+Solution:
+GPS shows the closest pharmacy.

+Live Stock

+Problem:
+"I reach the shop only to find it's out of stock."

+Solution:
+Real-time inventory.

+Reservation

+Problem:
+"Someone may buy the last strip before I reach."

+Solution:
+Reserve instantly.

+Generic Alternative

+Problem:
+"My medicine isn't available."

+Solution:
+Show equivalent generic medicines with doctor-approved information.

+Price Comparison

+Problem:
+"One pharmacy charges much more."

+Solution:
+Compare prices before purchasing.

+#FLOW

+Register

+↓

+Search Medicine

+↓

+Current Location

+↓

+Nearby Pharmacies

+↓

+Availability

+↓

+Compare Price

+↓

+Reserve Medicine

+↓

+Receive QR Code

+↓

+Visit Pharmacy

+↓

+Collect Medicine

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some Oxlint rules.